2103461/CS220-AU-portfolio/README.md

 **24/12/21**: Finished peer-assessment for student 2103642.
 Minor spelling and grammatical errors were corrected throughout the portfolio.

-**30/12/21**: Added student 2103642's feedback on my DI reflection essay to the peer-assessment table.
+**30/12/21**: Added student 2103642's feedback on my DI reflection essay, website and overall portfolio to the peer-assessment table.
+Minor grammatical errors were then corrected, enabling me to submit my portfolio to Faser.

 <br>